AdobeDocs/target-learn.en/help/recommendations-api-tutorial/manage-custom-criteria.md

 ---
-title: Use Recommendations APIs
+title: Manage Custom Criteria
 keywords: recommendations;adobe recommendations;premium;api;apis
 description: Adobe Target Recommendations includes a dedicated set of APIs that allow you to manage your catalog of recommendable products and/or content; manage your recommendations algorithms and campaigns; and deliver recommendations in JSON, HTML, or XML objects to be displayed in web, mobile, email, IOT, and other channels.
-kt: KT-3815
+kt: 3815
 audience: developer
 doc-type: tutorial
 activity: use